shavonneg/tp/docs/UserGuide.md

 **:information_source: Additional Notes:**<br>

 * Edits the client at the specified `INDEX`.
 The index refers to the index number shown in the displayed client list.
-  The index **must be a positive integer** 1, 2, 3, …​
+  The index **must be a positive integer** e.g. 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e. adding of tags is not cumulative.
 * You can remove all the client’s tags by typing `t/` without specifying any tags after it.
-* tags do not accept whitespaces (e.g. "VIP 2" is not accepted, "VIP2" is accepted)
-* tags only accept 0-9 and a-z (case-insensitive)
+* See [add client](#54-adding-a-client-add) for more information on the constraints of each field.

 </div>

 Example:
-`edit 1 n/Betsy Crower t/` Edits the name of the 1st client to be `Betsy Crower` and clears all existing tags.
+`edit 1 n/Betsy Crower t/`.
+Edits the name of the 1st client to be `Betsy Crower` and clears all existing tags.

 ![edit client](images/editClient1.png)